Shank2358/GGHL/README.md

 }
 ```

-#### 👹 Abstract of the paper
+### 👹 Abstract of the paper

   Recently, many arbitrary-oriented object detection (AOOD) methods have been proposed and attracted widespread attention in many fields.
-However, most of them are based
-on anchor-boxes or standard Gaussian heatmaps.
+However, most of them are based on anchor-boxes or standard Gaussian heatmaps.
 Such label assignment strategy may not only fail to reflect the shape and direction characteristics of arbitrary-oriented objects, but also have high parameter-tuning efforts.
 In this paper, a novel AOOD method called General Gaussian Heatmap Labeling (GGHL) is proposed.
-Specifically, an anchor-free object-adaptation label assignment (OLA) strategy is presented to define the positive candidates based on two-dimensional (2-D) oriented Gaussian heatmaps, which reflect the shape and direction features of arbitrary-oriented objects.
+Specifically, an anchor-free object adaptation label assignment (OLA) strategy is presented to define the positive candidates based on two-dimensional (2-D) oriented Gaussian heatmaps, which reflect the shape and direction features of arbitrary-oriented objects.
 Based on OLA, an oriented-boundingbox (OBB) representation component (ORC) is developed to indicate OBBs and adjust the Gaussian center prior weights to fit the characteristics of different objects adaptively through neural network learning.
 Moreover, a joint-optimization loss (JOL) with area normalization and dynamic confidence weighting is designed to refine the misalign optimal results of different subtasks.
-Extensive experiments on public datasets demonstrate
-that the proposed GGHL improves the AOOD performance with low parameter-tuning and time costs.
+Extensive experiments on public datasets demonstrate that the proposed GGHL improves the AOOD performance with low parameter-tuning and time costs.
 Furthermore, it is generally applicable to most AOOD methods to improve their performance including lightweight models on embedded platforms.

 <p algin="center">
 <img src="https://github.com/Shank2358/GGHL/blob/main/readme_imgs/GGHL_results.png" width="380"><img src="https://github.com/Shank2358/GGHL/blob/main/readme_imgs/GGHL.png" width="430">
 </p>

+## 🦞 🦀 🦑 News

 #### 👾 11.15 The models for the SKU dataset are available
 其他数据的权重近期会陆续上传和更新